We can buy any car today

 Unlike some other car buying companies, we don't charge for inspecting the vehicle.
 We have car buyers throughout the country, who wear our uniform and will arrive

 to see you in one of our vans, so you will know exactly who has come to buy your car.

 When we do buy any car the customer is paid by instant bank transfer and the payment will be made before we leave the premises.
 At this point the car becomes the property

-of Money4yourMotors, and we will aim for the car to be collected within five days.
+of Money4yourMotors, and we will aim for the car to be collected within one week.

 By using Money4yourMotors we can buy your car today quickly and easily.